What is fluoride?

 At about 3 years of age, use a pea-sized amount of toothpaste.

-Rinses should not be used in children under 6 years of age.
+Rinses should not be used in children under 6 years old.

 Fluoridated varnishes, gels, or foams put on the teeth by a dentist or other dental